 This helpful document from the PA Department of State provides state guidance on the laws and rules in effect at polling places to help voters, election officials, attorneys, and watchers understand their respective roles, responsibilities, and rights.

-Poll workers are either elected to office (for a four-year term) or appointed by the Board of Elections.
+Poll workers are either elected to a four-year term – or appointed.
 The Judge of Elections and the Majority and Minority Inspectors are elected, while the Machine Operator and Clerk are appointed.
+If a vacancy exists, eligible voters may be court-appointed to fill out the remaining term as Judge or Majority or Minority Inspector.

 Citizen of the United States and a Registered Delaware County Voter

-Must not hold any public office, appointment or employment in the government.
+Must not hold any public office, appointment or employment in the government including municipal, state or county employees.

 Must not be a candidate running for public office on the ballot in precinct